release-engineering/greenwave/docs/package-specific-policies.rst

 ``testcase`` equal to ``invalid-gating-yaml``.
 It is not necessary to have a result in Resultsdb for this testcase.

-The side effect is that all the policies defined in the gating.yaml file will be completely ignored by Greenwave.
+The side effect is that all the policies defined in the remote rule file will be completely ignored by Greenwave.

 .. _missing-gating-yaml:

-Missing gating.yaml file
+Missing remote rule file
 ------------------------

-Missing gating.yaml file (i.e. not present in dist-git repo of the tested package in the required revision) is just skipped and not treated as unsatisfied requirement by default.
+Missing remote rule file (i.e. not present in the configured repo) is just skipped and not treated as unsatisfied requirement by default.
 To change this, ``required`` boolean attribute of ``RemoteRule`` must be set to ``true``.

 .. code-block:: yaml